πŸ‘΄ References

 Which Consultants do I pick from my Foundation Training?

-This will typically be your Educational Supervisor, plus a Consultant from the rotation in the specialty or specialties in which you want to locum.
-Have a reference in the relevant specialty will be helpful in making your application stand out.
+Consultants from the specialties you want to locum in are also good choices, as they will be helpful in making your application stand out.
 You may also be asked for a reference from your most recent rotation.

 I have done some locum work recently, do I need a reference to cover this?